 Employers may choose to provide hand sanitiser and surface disinfectants for their workers or others to use during the coronavirus (COVID-19) pandemic.

 Hand sanitisers and surface disinfectants are biocidal products.
 They are regulated by the Health and Safety Executive (HSE).

 You should make sure any products you use are suitable for your needs.

 There are many alcohol- and non-alcohol-based hand sanitisers and surface disinfectants available in the UK.
 HSE cannot recommend any specific products.

 Identifying suitable products

-You must always make sure that you read and understand the label before using a product and follow the label instructions carefully to ensure that you are using the product safely and effectively.
+You must always make sure that you read and understand any labels before using a product.
+You should also follow the label instructions carefully to make sure you are using the product safely and effectively.

 You can read more on our site about the BPR regulatory requirements for supplying and manufacturing hand sanitiser and surface disinfectants during the coronavirus (COVID-19) pandemic.

 We review and update this page regularly to reflect any changes in guidance.